 That said, we think the dual carry rope handles of this chest leave something to be desired.
 These handles feature stiff, clunky plastic grips with molded finger grooves on one side.
 While at first glance, we didn't think this would be a problem, we quickly discovered that these grips are a bit narrow and too rigid to be as comfortable.
 On a hot day, the slick plastic also easily becomes uncomfortably slippery with hand sweat.
 At the end of the day though, as long as you're not carrying this box a mile to the beach, those handles will be more of an asset than a liability - after all, two people carrying one cooler is always easier than you carrying it by yourself!

 A fairly simple design, the Engel is hiding one pretty nifty little feature - the metal hooks that the latches attach to double as bottle openers.
 The Engel can also be tied down into place and still opened, has non-skid feet, is dry ice compatible (yay!), and at the time of writing is backed by a whopping 10-year guarantee, which is seriously impressive among its peers.

-As our Best Buy for a High End Cooler award winner, we think the Engel 65 is a pretty impressive, above-average cooler for a below-average price.
+The Engel 65 is a pretty impressive, above-average cooler for a just-below-average price.
 With decent insulation, pretty good longevity, and some incognito bottle openers, this cooler might be the right accessory for your life and your wallet.